Cherry rye muffins

 ½ tsp salt

-½ cup semisweet chocolate chunks
+3/4 cup semisweet chocolate chunks

 1 small container fresh blackberries, or 1 cup frozen berries (not defrosted)

-Preheat the oven to 350.
-Combine the shredded zucchini with eggs, sugar, oil, vanilla, and applesauce.
+Combine the shredded zucchini with eggs, sugar, oil, and vanilla.
 Mix well.
 Add the flours, cocoa powder, baking soda, baking powder, cayenne, cinnamon, and salt, and stir until just combined.
 Fold in the chocolate chunks (if using) and the blackberries.

-Line or spray cupcake tins with coconut oil.
+Line or spray cupcake tins with oil.
 Fill each opening ¾ full and bake for 23-25 minutes until a cake tester comes out clean.

 These healthy chocolate muffins use zucchini and blackberries for moisture and some added nutrition and some cayenne for the slightest kick. #meandthemoose #muffins #muffinrecipes #healthymuffins #breakfast #lunch #zucchinimuffins